MrFantm/Cobalt/README.md

 You're free to download this if you want but please do not distribute it to anyone else, Lead them to this git page.

 # NOTE!
-I haven't uploaded the project yet, I'm still polishing it up a bit more!
+I haven't finished project yet, I'm still polishing it up a bit more!
+I still have A LOT to do so don't jusge this as the finished product just yet!

 # Current Features